A Grammar of Model Analysis: Grama

 )

-The remaining observations are fairly consistent, even across different thicknesses.
-Given what we know, we will advance by ignoring the thickest specimen data, and limit our attention to plates studied in the remaining data.
+The remaining observations shown in Figure 4.8 are fairly consistent, even across different thicknesses .
+Given what we know, we will move forward by ignoring the thickest specimen data and limiting our attention to the plates studied in the remaining data.
 This leaves us with plates roughly between 1/48” and 1/16” in thickness.

 Now that we have a subset of data that we trust, we can proceed to build a probabilistic model for the uncertainty in material properties.
-As we’ll see in Chapter TODO, we will need a model (rather than just data) in order to study the very small failure probabilities that we seek.
+As we’ll see in Section 9.4, we will need a model (rather than just data) to study the very small failure probabilities that we seek.
 The following code fits a joint distribution for E, mu

 md_aluminum = (